Telegram-Mini-Apps/telegram-apps/MOTIVATION.md

 The `@tma.js/sdk` package provides higher-level components that make use of Telegram Mini Apps.
 Each component has a special method, `supports`, which returns `true` if the component's method is supported in the current platform version.
 By default, calling methods that are not supported in the current platform version will result in an error.
+Nevertheless, this type of behavior is configurable.

 ## Uncontrolled initialization